Autognome Playable Race: D&D 5e 2014 Guide

 Autognomes were originally built by their creators to be servile and obey orders.
 For various reasons though, some end up becoming independent and striking out on their own.
 Most Autognomes have some innate programming to follow orders and serve others, though this doesn’t mean some Autognomes haven’t gone rogue, or simply had quirky programming.
 Sentience is hardly an exact science.

-Other Gnome subraces
+Other Gnome subspecies

 How to roleplay as an Autognome